securitykiss-com/rfw/README.rst

 - block/allow IP addresses with iptables on request from remote host
 - handle individual IP or CIDR ranges (xx.xx.xx.xx/mask)
-- apply action permanently or with expiry periods
+- apply action permanently or with expiry timeout
 - keep IP/range whitelist - actions related to whitelisted IPs are ignored what prevents locking out the legitmate clients
 - serialize requests to prevent concurrency issues with iptables
 - REST API